thenativeweb/buntstift/README.md

 ## Quick start

-First you need to integrate buntstift into your application.
+First you need to integrate buntstift into your application:

 ```javascript
 const { buntstift } = require('buntstift');